KennethFam/My-Learning-Journey/Linux/Scripting/BashScripting.md

             echo "you are not allowed to read $filename" fi
         ```
-        - This script will create a path in the parent directory is the current directory.
+        - This script will create a file in the parent directory of the current directory.

-### Piplines
+### Pipelines
 - Pipelines, often called pipes, is a way to chain commands and connect output from one command to the input of the next.
 A pipeline is represented by the pipe character: `|`.
 It's particularly handy when a complex or long input is required for a command.
     Format:
     ```shell